thevpc/nuts/website/.dir-template/src/docs/intro/installation.md

 :::important

-After installation, you need to restart the terminal application for the configuration to take effet.
+After installation, you need to restart the terminal application for the configuration to take effect.

 :::